Code-Institute-Submissions/BitWise-Front-End_2/README.md

 ## Article Language Dropdown

-The article language dropdown is deisgned to help the users search articles written about the selected primary language.
+The article language dropdown is designed to help the users search articles written about the selected primary language.

 It should be noted that selecting 'no specific language' does not filter to articles where no language was selected but rather where users have selected 'no specific language' from the options when creating the article.
 This is to ensure this will pull articles that are not specific to a language and not just ones where the user has forgotten or not bothered to select a language.